dlt-hub/dlt/docs/website/docs/general-usage/pipeline.md

 new dataset, set the `dev_mode` argument of the `dlt.pipeline` method to True.
 Each time the pipeline is created, `dlt` adds datetime-based suffix to the dataset name.

+## Refresh pipeline data and state

+You can use the `refresh` argument of `dlt.pipeline` to fully or partially reset the destination dataset and pipeline state when running the pipeline.
+This is useful if you need to reload all data from the beginning or remove/re-create tables in the destination.

+This involves dropping or wiping data from tables and fully or partially wiping the pipeline state.

+There are three possible refresh modes that can be used.
+The `refresh` argument should have one of these string values:

+* `drop_dataset`
+  All tables listed in the pipeline's schema will be dropped and all source state is wiped.
+  The tables are deleted both from pipeline's schema and from the destination database.
+  In practice this is like running the pipeline again for the first time.
+* `drop_tables`
+  Only tables belonging to the resources selected for the current run are dropped.
+State belonging to those resources is deleted as well.
+  The tables are deleted both from pipeline's schema and from the destination database.
+  This is useful when you want to reload only a subset of the data or re-create particular tables.
+* `drop_data`
+  Same as `drop_tables` but instead of dropping tables the data is deleted from them (i.e. by `TRUNCATE <table_name>` in sql destinations).
+Resource state for corresponding resources is also wiped.
+  The schema remains unmodified in this case.

 ## Display the loading progress

 You can add a progress monitor to the pipeline.
 Typically, its role is to visually assure user that